 What are Symptoms of Trauma?

 Symptoms of trauma often manifest when a person's natural fight or flight response is unable to be expressed in the body.
-In these cases, the reaction the body would have is disrupted.
-It may be that the person is trapped or physically unable to move, they were forcibly restrained, or they were too frightened to and rendered unable to manifest a response to the threat posed to them.
-Without proper support, this response can then be stored within the nervous system and is later triggered, producing emotional disturbances and physiological reactions similar to what was experienced at the time of the original event.
+In these cases, the reaction the body would have had is disrupted.
+It may be that the person is trapped or physically unable to move, they were forcibly restrained, or they went into a freeze response and were rendered unable to manifest a fight or flight response to the threat posed to them.
+Without proper support the fight or flight response that was not expressed can then be stored within the nervous system and can later be triggered, producing emotional disturbances and physiological reactions similar to what was experienced at the time of the original event.

 Children can manifest symptoms of trauma differently from adults.
 Some symptoms of trauma in children include:

 Problems relating to others

 Regression/loss of previously acquired skills

 Attention deficits and academic difficulties

 Some of the overlapping symptoms in children and adults include:

 Avoidance of things that trigger memories of the event